Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

         :title: bg-light font-weight-bolder
         :body: bg-light text-left

-        This is the threshold for Splam to determine whether a given splice junction is spurious or not.
+        This is the score cutoff threshold for Splam to determine whether a given splice junction is spurious (discarded) or not.
+It is a floating-point value between 0 and 1.
 If the score of either the donor or acceptor site falls below this value, then any spliced alignments containing this junction will be removed.
 The default threshold is set to 0.1.

     .. dropdown:: :code:`-@ / --threads threads`
         :animate: fade-in-slide-down
         :title: bg-light font-weight-bolder
         :body: bg-light text-left

         Splam utilizes the sorting, compression, and merging scripts from `samtools <https://github.com/samtools/samtools>`_.
 You can enable multi-threading for the final stage of BAM file sorting and merging by setting this argument.
+The more threads, the more efficient the operation, but also the more resource overhead.
 By default, the operation is performed in single-thread.

     .. dropdown:: :code:`-o / --outdir DIR`
         :animate: fade-in-slide-down